 - Chapter 4:

 This study focused on the Foothill Extension from Pasadena to Azusa.
-In the future, the Construction Authority will be conducting a similar study for the next segment of the Gold Line, from Azusa to Montclair.
+In the future, the Construction Authority will be conducting a similar study for the next segment of the Gold Line, from Glendora to Montclair.